DHS Homeland Security-STEM Career Development Program

 How to Apply

-ALERT is seeking applications from academically talented graduate engineering students who are interested in pursuing rewarding careers in Advanced Imaging Technology (AIT) and related security threat detection fields upon graduation.
-For priority consideration, the following documents must be completed and submitted by May 15, 2012.
+ALERT is seeking applications from academically talented graduate engineering students who are interested in pursuing rewarding careers in ALERT related research areas upon graduation.
+For priority consideration, the following documents must be completed and submitted by August 20, 2014.

-- Complete the ONLINE APPLICATION to the program.This application requires that you upload a Current Resume and a Statement of Interest in .pdf or .doc/.docx format.Statement of Interest:A 1-2 page statement that indicates the specific ALERT Advanced Imaging Technology or related security threat detection research that you are interested in with a detailed description of your qualifications and an explanation of why you should be considered for this program.
-You should detail how this research fits your background, interests, and career aspirations and indicate that you understand the commitment to fulfill a ten-week summer research experience during the program and the commitment to complete a minimum of one year of service at a DHS–approved HS-STEM venue following completion of the program.
+- Complete the ONLINE APPLICATION to the program.This application requires that you upload a Current Resume and a Statement of Interest in .pdf or .doc/.docx format.Statement of Interest:A 1-2 page statement that indicates the specific ALERT research area that you are interested in with a detailed description of your qualifications and an explanation of why you should be considered for this program.
+You should detail how this research fits your background, interests, and career aspirations and indicate that you understand the commitment to fulfill two ten-week summer research experiences during the program and the commitment to complete a minimum of one year of service at a DHS–approved HS-STEM venue following completion of the program.

 - Submit your College/University Transcript